Jayarajadeva: Bengal Invasion of 1349

-Shamsuddin Ilyas Shah of Bengal Sultanate invaded Nepal in around November 1349 and wreaked havoc in the valley.
+Shamsuddin Ilyas Shah of Bengal Sultanate invaded Nepal around November 1349 and wreaked havoc in the valley.
 He came to Nepal with around 20,000 men and destroyed the image of Pashupati in Pashupatinath temple.
-He then raided Patan for a week, damaged several status of gods, and also destroyed a stupa at Swayambhunath.
+He then raided Patan for a week, damaged several statutes of gods, and also destroyed a stupa at Swayambhunath.
 The invaders did not stay for long and the valley gradually rebuilt itself up.
 The Ashoka Chaitya was repaired in 1357, the image on Pashupatinath temple was reinstalled by Jayasimha Rama in 1360 and the shrine of Swayambhunath was repaired in 1372.

 Entry of Jayasthiti Malla

 On 26 September 1354, Devalakshmidevi brought Jayasthiti Malla, a man of obscure but noble birth, from Tirhut and married him to her granddaughter and the head of House Tripura, Rajalladevi.
 Jayasthiti Malla would later reunite the whole of Kathmandu valley and bring it under his rule.